dheles/ansible-role-ruby/README.md

 This role is a Work-In-Progress.
 It is limited in the following ways:

-* Only installs latest packaged version (from yum or apt)
 * Only tested within very few OSs/versions

 Requirements